 And not only are these devices syncing changes, photos and devices, but they have new smart editing features that allow you to make some pretty amazing changes in both Photos and Videos.

 And, of course, with more photos that need more searching.
 Apple has added a more advanced search within the Photos app, which includes automatic suggestions from recently taken photos, recently viewed, etc.

 In a broader sense, the Photo app as a whole looks completely different than it does, with a lot of space between the photos, unlike the look of Yosemite.

-Siri is closer to iOS 8, and it's pretty big.
-Now you can activate Siri without touching the phone that I actually had to pray for since she arrived just saying "Hey Siri."
-Siri also now has the integration of Shazam, the ability to purchase content from iTunes, streaming voice recognition, and is shipped in 22 new languages dictation.
+Siri is closer for iOS 8, and it is quite large.
+Now you can activate Siri without touching the phone, which I actually prayed for since it arrived, simply saying, “Hey Siri.”
+Siri also now has Shazam integration, the ability to purchase content from iTunes, streaming voice recognition, and comes in 22 new languages dictation.

 There is a lot at the fingertips of developers this year.
 TouchID is currently open to third-party developers, and keyboard builders are now allowed to introduce the App Store, that is, Swype can finally be available on the mobile.
 They also provide APIs for cameras that give more manual control to third-party applications.

 And, perhaps, the most exciting, HomeKit.
 HomeKit will be Apple's smart home platform, allowing developers to create something central to iOS.
 Expect to see an even bigger boom in IoT equipment at home.
 Once the developers get cracked on it, with the help of Siri, you can set your phone to "Get ready for bed" mode, and simultaneously turn off the light, reduce the temperature, etc.comments powered by HyperComments